-- The statements of fact contained in this report are true and correct - The report analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions and is my personal, impartial, and unbiased professional analyses, opinions, and conclusions. - I have no present or prospective interest in the property that is the subject of this report and no personal interest with respect to the parties involved. - I have no bias with respect to the property that is the subject of this report or to the parties involved. - My engagement in this assignment was not contingent upon developing or reporting predetermined results. - My compensation for completing this assignment is not contingent upon the development or reporting of predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - My analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - The area(s) physically inspected for purposes of this revaluation are outlined in the body of this report. - The individuals listed below were part of the "appraisal team" and provided significant real property appraisal assistance to the person signing this certification. - Any services regarding the subject area performed within the prior three years, as an appraiser or in any other capacity are listed below: Michele Le Compte, Commercial Appraiser II, Jeremy Gray, Commercial Appraiser I, and Dan Atkinson, Senior Appraiser. - Such duties, responsibilities and services include, but are not limited to physical inspection, revalue, appeal response preparation, appeal hearing appearance, data collection, sale verification, new construction evaluation, and any other service which may be required from time to time and be determined significant or otherwise during the fulfillment of position requirements, and are made part of each real property parcel, is a matter of public record and this certification by reference.
+- The statements of fact contained in this report are true and correct - The report analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions and are my personal, impartial, and unbiased professional analyses, opinions, and conclusions. - I have no present or prospective interest in the property that is the subject of this report and no personal interest with respect to the parties involved. - I have no bias with respect to the property that is the subject of this report or to the parties involved. - My engagement in this assignment was not contingent upon developing or reporting predetermined results. - My compensation for completing this assignment is not contingent upon the development or reporting of predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - My analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - The area(s) physically inspected for purposes of this revaluation are outlined in the body of this report. - No one provided provided significant real property appraisal assistance to the person signing this certification.
+Any services regarding the subject area performed by the appraiser within the prior year, as an appraiser or in any other capacity is listed adjacent to their name. - To the best of my knowledge the following services were performed by me within the subject area in the last three years: - Annual Model Development and Report Preparation (Dan Atkinson) - Data Collection (Marie Ramirez & Dan Atkinson) - Sales Verification (Burke Shethar and Dan Atkinson) - Appeals Response Preparation / Review (Burke Shethar and Dan Atkinson) - Appeal Hearing Attendance (Burke Shethar) - Physical Inspection Model Development and Report Preparation (Marie Ramirez & Dan Atkinson) - Land and Total Valuation (Dan Atkinson) - New Construction Evaluation (Burke Shethar)